 To request a guide or library assignment on a specific subject, please contact the liaison librarian for your college directly.

-We have also created online versions of these packets which are great alternatives to introduce your students to Shake Library's online resources and how to evaluate resources.
+We have also created online tutorials to introduce your students to Shake Library's online resources and how to evaluate resources.
 You can share them on Blackboard by simply posting the link.
 We'll even grade these online assignments for you and send you the results!